 The paid subscription comes with unlimited data traffic.

-It runs faster and more premium features as well.
+It runs faster and has more premium features as well.

 The only downside of MultCloud is that it doesn’t have a desktop application.